BaoCaiH/flappy_term/README.md

 ## ⚙️ Setup & 🚀 Launch

+Download one of the binaries on [itch.io](https://skitefall.itch.io/flappy-term) or..

 1. Have `go1.22.2` or higher I think also works
 2. Clone this repo
 3. `go run main.go`